metacpan/metacpan-cpan-extracted/distros/D/Dist-Zilla-PluginBundle-Author-OpusVL/CONTRIBUTING.md

     $ dzil listdeps --missing --develop | cpanm

+You can instead combine these two steps into one command by installing Dist::Zilla::App::Command::installdeps then running:

+    $ dzil installdeps

 Once everything is installed, here are some dzil commands you might try:

     $ dzil build
     $ dzil test
+    $ dzil regenerate

 You can learn more about Dist::Zilla at http://dzil.org/